 Fortunately, some of my worries can be laid to rest through the work of the Consumer Products Safety Commission (CPSC), an independent agency of the U.S. Government charged with protecting us from unreasonable risks of injury or death.
 I am amazed that this agency did not exist until 1972!
 Since then, the CPSC has been responsible for banning dangerous products— issuing recalls of unsafe products and researching potential hazards in consumer products.

-I know about the CPSC from my days making apparel products for Justice (formerly, Limited Too).
-We designed a sweatshirt with drawstrings and we were required to make the toggles permanently fixed to the drawstrings so they couldn’t become choking hazards.
+I know about the CPSC from my days making apparel products for Justice.
+We designed a sweatshirt with drawstrings and we were required to make the toggles permanently fixed to the drawstrings so they couldn't become choking hazards.
 But drawstrings are dangerous, too!
-They can become entangled on playground equipment and vehicle doors— and thus, the CPSC issued a federal safety rule in 2011 severely restricting the use of drawstrings in children’s clothing.
-Please check your children’s new and hand-me-down clothing and make sure they don’t have potentially hazardous drawstrings.
-This Deezo hoodie and others like it were just recalled in May.
+They can become entangled on playground equipment and vehicle doors—and thus, the CPSC issued a federal safety rule in 2011 severely restricting the use of drawstrings in children's clothing.
+Please check your children's new and hand-me-down clothing and make sure they don't have potentially hazardous drawstrings.
+This Deezo hoodie and others like it were recalled in 2013.

 Children's sleepwear and loungewear is produced under extremely strict standards for flammability resistance.
 The CSPC sets those standards and requires rigorous testing for compliance.
 The CSPC issued a recall for children's nightgowns for flammability resistance violation in February of 2020.
 The CPSC also provides a great public service through their Safety Education programs, including a blog called On Safety which gives regular updates on potential hazards, such as single-load detergent packets which can look like candy to a toddler, but contain concentrated amounts of toxic chemicals.